 Longline freezing: Length and weight data were collected from sampling aboard Japanese commercial, research and training vessels.
 Weight frequency data collected from the fleet have been converted to length frequency data via a processed weight-whole weight conversion factor and a weight-length key.
-Length frequency data from the Taiwanese longline fleet are also available from 1980-2010.
-Overall, the average length of yellowfin caught by the longline fleet is comparable among the five regions and there are no strong temporal trends in the length of fish caught, with the exception of a shift to significantly smaller fish in most regions during the 1990s (Figure 10).
+Length frequency data from the Taiwanese longline fleet are also available from 1980-2011.
 In recent years, length data are also available from other fleets and periods (e.g. Seychelles).